-- 1. For Fiscal Year 2017/2018, effective the first full pay period in October of 2017 (October 8, 2017), eligible bargaining unit employees, who on their most recent annual Leadership Performance Review (LPR) or other performance-based evaluation program received a rating of "Meets Overall Expectations" or "Exceeds Overall Expectations" will receive a three percent (3.0%) base salary increase (within the salary range).
-Those current employees recently hired and who have yet to receive their annual performance review for their current position as of October 7, 2017, shall also receive the three percent (3.0%) base salary increase.
-To be eligible, employees must be employed in a Bargaining Unit position as of the effective date, and be employed by the County as of the date of Commission approval of this Agreement. - 2.
-Eligible employees below the maximum of the pay range, and limited to an increase of less than three percent (3.0%) to their base hourly pay due to the maximum of the pay range, shall receive a one-time, gross lump sum amount equal to the difference between three percent (3.0%) and the percentage increase received (such gross lump sum payments shall be rounded to the nearest dollar). - 3.
-Eligible employees whose base hourly rate is at or above the maximum rate of their pay range as of October 7, 2017, will not be eligible for a base hourly adjustment as provided in Section A.1. above.
-Those employees will receive a one-time, gross lump sum amount equal to three percent (3.0%) of the employee's base annual salary. - 4.
-All current employees who on their most recent annual performance evaluation received a rating of "Does Not Meet Overall Expectations" will not be eligible to receive the annually determined percentage increase at this time.
-However, in accordance with County
+5. For Fiscal Year 2022/2023, effective on the first full pay period in October of 2022

+(October 2, 2022), eligible bargaining unit employees, who on their most recent annual performance review or other performance-based evaluation program received a rating of "Meets Overall Expectations" or "Exceeds Overall Expectations" will receive \$2,000 added to their base annual salary (within the salary range).
+Eligible employees below the maximum of the pay range and limited to an increase of less than \$2,000 to their base annual pay due to the maximum of the pay range, shall receive a one-time, gross lump sum amount equal to the difference between \$2,000 and the increase received (such gross lump sum payments shall be rounded to the nearest dollar).
+Eligible employees whose base annual rate is at or above the maximum rate of their pay range as of October 1, 2022, will not be eligible for a base \$2,000 adjustment as provided above.
+Those employees will receive a one-time, gross lump sum amount equal to \$2,000.

-Policy, such employees should be placed on a formal Performance Improvement Plan with a time duration of ninety (90) days and receive a "Special Performance Evaluation" at the conclusion of the Performance Improvement Plan time frame, Those employees with a performance rating that at least "Meets Overall Expectations" will receive the three percent (3.0%) base salary increase prospectively.
+6. All current employees who on their most recent annual performance evaluation received a rating of "Does Not Meet Overall Expectations" will not be eligible to receive the annually determined percentage increase at this time.
+However, in accordance with County Policy, such employees should be placed on a formal Performance Improvement Plan with a time duration of 90 days and receive a "Special Performance Evaluation".
+At the conclusion of the Performance Improvement Plan time frame, those employees with a performance rating that at least "Meets Overall Expectations" will receive the 4% and the \$2,000 base salary increases prospectively.